racheliurui/markdown/Trending/AWS/03_IdentityAndAccessManagement.md

 * Understand the difference between AWS IAM and customer IAM
 * Understand the difference between aws account and aws iam users
 * IAM is a service.
-* IAM control access by policies which is organized by "statement", it include : resource (like a table, ); action(like access database); effect (like allow)
+* IAM control access by policies which is organized by "statement", it include : resource (like a table); action(like access database); effect (like allow)
 * security compliance: Payment Card Industry (PCI) Data Security Standard (DSS)
 * Auditing : using CloudTrail

-credential Report: downloaded excel (the report is generated every 4 hours, so there's delay)
+* Credential Report: downloaded excel (the report is generated every 4 hours, so there's delay)